qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       ifconfig wlan0

 #.
-Use the IP address obtained from **step 1** to SSH the device from the remote host:
+Use the IP address to establish an SSH connection from the remote host to the device:

    ::